Opinion - School Board is holding all the cards - Farmville

 These students’ families will likely have paid thousands in county property, personal property and sales tax over the years.
 Think of it as a small county tax rebate.

-With these demands on the table we will quickly see if the Board of Supervisors is really serious about making our schools better, or if they are just playing a political blame game.
+With these demands on the table, we will quickly see if the Board of Supervisors is really serious about making our schools better or if they are just playing a political blame game.

 The School Board is holding all the cards.
 It’s time for them to the lay the aces on the table and rake in the pot.